Best Practices for Town Hall Meetings

 - Town hall meetings should be moderated by a non-partisan community leader who explains the guidelines of the session and sets the tone for a respectful discussion.

 - Limit the policymaker’s opening statement to no more than ten minutes and reserve the vast majority of time for questions and comments from the audience.
 Have participants identify themselves and present a brief question or statement.
-Strongly stated opinions are appropriate; rudeness or badgering are not.
+Strongly stated opinions are appropriate; rudeness or badgering is not.

 - Undertake aggressive efforts to expand the range of people who attend town halls so the audience is more diverse and includes both partisans and independents.
 Most Americans reside in the center of the ideological spectrum and analysts agree this vast group is now significantly underrepresented at town hall meetings.